 The vast majority of camping stoves run on propane: The fuel performs well in a range of temperatures, and not by any coincidence, the little green bottles are readily available at just about any outdoors or big box retail store.
 For the sake of space, and if you won’t be setting up camp for an extended period of time, the 16-ounce bottles should do.
 However, we highly recommend bringing a few of them no matter the length of your stay.
 At high heat with some of the more powerful stoves, you can burn through most of a bottle in a single day.
 For max cooking convenience, the classic 4.6-gallon tank (also referred to as a 20-lb. tank) is a tried-and-true choice.
 They’re easy to fit into the back of a pickup bed, refillable in just about every town, and will last you many, many meals.
 Note: Most tabletop stoves come only with an attachment for the 16-ounce bottle, but an adapter and hose are often available to fit the larger-capacity tanks.

 Propane does start to see its performance diminish once the temperatures dip below freezing.
-Butane, used in the Eureka SPRK+, does even worse and isn’t as readily available as propane, but the canisters are lighter and more compact (this is more of a consideration for backpackers).
+Butane, used for the Coleman Classic 1-Burner, does even worse and isn’t as readily available as propane, but the canisters are lighter and more compact (this is more of a consideration for backpackers).
 That said, if you’ll be doing a lot of four-season camping, liquid fuel is the most reliable choice and can come in the form of white gas, unleaded gasoline, jet fuel, kerosene, or diesel.
 White gas is one of the best choices for backpacking and basecamping in extreme conditions, but there aren’t a whole lot of options in a full-size camping stove style.
-If you’re a hardcore adventurer, consider a stove like the Coleman Guide Series Dual Fuel (not listed here), which can run on either white gas or unleaded gasoline.
-Liquid-fuel stoves cost more than propane models and don’t offer any performance benefits in mild conditions, so for most folks, propane remains the best option.
+If you’re a hardcore adventurer, consider a stove like the Coleman Guide Series Dual Fuel (not listed above and often hard to find), which can run on either white gas or unleaded gasoline.
+Liquid-fuel stoves tend to cost more than propane models and don’t offer any performance benefits in mild conditions, so for most folks, propane remains the best option.

 Alternative Fuel Options: Wood and Solar